*** updated 4 september 2019 ***

 Images should have clear, concise filenames using only lower-case letters, numbers and dashes – jasper-stadhouders.jpg is better than 13307306_1294644640564318_3609021448330865270_n/ for all sorts of reasons.
 Always check image filenames before uploading.

 landscape orientation (width greater than height) are preferable.
-I suggest we limit use of large images to one per post as every extra image added has an impact on page load time, which it’s important to try to keep as fast as possible.
+Ideal size is width 960px, height 540px.
+We limit use of large images to one per post as every extra image added has an impact on page load time, which it’s important to try to keep as fast as possible.

 EventOn Event Details

 Always use the Event Details fields provided when adding new events.
-Event time/date and entry price should be entered in these and not in the main body of the post.
+Event time/date, venue info and entry price should be entered in these and not in the main body of the post.

-Event Color – pick a color for your event – whatever you fancy.
+Event Color – pick a colour for your event – whatever you fancy.
 You can select from already used colours or

-click here to pick a color to add a new one.
+click here to pick a colour to add a new one.

 Series Categories – if your event is part of a series, tick the appropriate box here or for a new series